Arve Berg

-Arve Berg (born 1 May 1935, in Skodje) is a Norwegian politician for the Labour Party.
+Arve Berg (born 1 May 1935, in Skodje Municipality) is a Norwegian politician for the Labour Party.

 He was elected to the Norwegian Parliament from Møre og Romsdal in 1973, and was re-elected on three occasions, serving until 1989.

-On the local level he was a member of Ålesund city council from 1963 to 1975.
+On the local level he was a member of the municipal council from Ålesund Municipality from 1963 to 1975.
 From 1971 to 1975, he was also a deputy member of Møre og Romsdal county council.
 He chaired the local party chapter from 1966 to 1968.